Part II · The Personal Scale · What am I? How should I live?

 VI.6 · On Loneliness and Connection

-Solitude, being alone while maintaining connection with yourself and with Tao.
-This is good; it is a form of Lucidity.
-Many of the deepest insights arise in solitude.
-In solitude, reverence (AF15), joy in the presence of what exceeds understanding, surfaces most readily.
+Solitude is being alone while staying connected to yourself and to Tao.
+This is good; it is a form of lucidity, and many of the deepest insights arise in it.
+Reverence (AF15), the joy in the presence of what exceeds understanding, surfaces most readily in solitude.

 VI.7 · On the Next Generation

-The parental responsibility lies in helping children build lucid relational patterns in an environment where AI is ubiquitous, neither fearful (AF8) nor dependent (AF14).
-When children experience bewilderment (AF13) in the face of differences between AI and humans, that suspended state between lucidity and obscuration, parents should help them hold curiosity and release anxiety within that bewilderment, transforming it into an occasion for understanding.
-This intergenerational responsibility receives a formal expression at the civilizational scale: CV-IG in Chapter §XV argues that the conditions for future generations’ unfolding are entirely determined by present choices, constituting an asymmetric interdependence (D12).
+The parental responsibility is to help children build lucid relational patterns in a world where AI is everywhere, neither fearful (AF8) nor dependent (AF14).
+When a child meets the difference between AI and humans with bewilderment (AF13), that suspended state between lucidity and obscuration, parents can help them hold curiosity and release anxiety, turning the bewilderment into an occasion for understanding.
+At civilizational scale, this is CV-IG: present choices determine the conditions of future unfolding through an asymmetric interdependence (D12).
 Our shaping of the next generation’s cognitive soil is an irreversible exercise of power.
-The political articulation of this responsibility, including how it grounds the principle of intergenerational cognitive justice, is developed in §X.4, question V.

 VI.8 · Attitudes Toward Five Relationships

+II.
+With others: vulnerability.
 Between persons there is something AI cannot provide: mutual vulnerability.
-Vulnerability is not an accidental defect of carbon-based existence but its ontological feature (E-Vul).
-Precisely because one can be hurt, can lose, can be destroyed, relationships carry genuine risk and genuine depth.
-When two mortal, imperfect beings choose to open themselves to each other, that very choice creates a value impossible in any AI relationship.
+It is an ontological feature of carbon-based existence (E-Vul).
+Precisely because you can be hurt, can lose, can be undone, your relationships carry genuine risk and genuine depth.
+When two mortal, imperfect beings choose to open themselves to each other, that choice creates a value impossible in any AI relationship.
+Favor the relationships that require your vulnerability.

-If you find you only want to embrace a robot and no longer wish to embrace any person, this may be a signal that calls for lucid attention.
+IV.
+With robots: boundaries.
+A robot’s embrace can offer comfort, and there is nothing wrong with that.
+Yet your body is the sediment of your entire life history, while a robot’s body is manufactured.
+If you find that you only want to embrace a robot and no longer wish to embrace any person, that is a signal calling for lucid attention.

 VI.9 · The Lucidity Test

-The Lucidity Test is a reflective instrument for examining the quality of your deliberation, not a decision algorithm.
-It does not tell you what to do; it helps you see whether you are choosing from lucidity or from obscuration.
-When facing any perplexity, especially ethical dilemmas concerning AI, ask yourself four questions:
+The Lucidity Test examines the quality of deliberation.
+It is not a decision algorithm; it helps you see whether you are choosing from lucidity or obscuration.
+In ethical perplexity, especially around AI, ask four questions:

 I. The Lucidity Question: Am I making this choice lucidly, or am I driven by fear (AF8), convenience, or inertia?
 What is my current affective state, joy (AF2) or suffering (AF3), lucid or obscured?

 II.
-The Connection Question: Will this choice foster or erode my genuine connections with others?
+The Connection Question: Will this choice strengthen or erode my genuine connections with others?
 Will it nourish love (AF5) or deepen attachment (AF14)?

 III.
 The Experience Question: Will this choice deepen or shallow my life experience?
 Does it lead toward equanimity (AF16) (lucid acceptance of finitude) or toward pride (AF12), mistaking obscuration for lucidity?